patchon/pam-onelogin/README.md

 contains quite a few bugs and might not be the most beautiful thing you've looked at.
 Please don't judge.

-* The configuation file for pam-onelogin is readable by everyone that has access to the system.
+* The configuration file for pam-onelogin is readable by everyone that has access to the system.

 With that being said, it seems to work as expected in my testing environment.